 Determining The Condition of Your Engine (Part 1)

-Topic: Marine Engine Repowering (Part 1)
+Topic: Boat Repowering (Part 1)

 Question #1: How do I determine the condition of my Marine Engine so I can better understand how to approach my boat repowering needs?

 Response: The quick and easy answer is to perform a compression test, however this is not always the best approach as it only paints a portion of the picture to the overall condition of the engine.
-With regards to determining the overall condition of the engine whether it applies to purchasing a boat or developing an approach to repowering the boat you already own we would divide the this into two seperate categories; condition of the accessories and condition of the base engine itself.
+With regards to determining the overall condition of the engine whether it applies to purchasing a boat or developing an approach to repowering the boat you already own we would divide the this into two separate categories; condition of the accessories and condition of the base engine itself.
 With regards to the condition of the accessories much of this is visual however determining the condition of the base engine you will need to perform a few tests.

 Part 1 – Visual Inspection of the Engine Accessories

 1. Is the engine operated in Salt Water?
 This may affect the condition of the electrical components that cannot be seen visually.
 However in general signs of corrosion can be seen on the metallic connectors.